Have you heard this since your loss?

 I realized how blessed I was to have had Michelle in my life for as long as I did.
-I realized how blessed I was to have Emma in my life, my amazing stepdaughter.
+I realized how blessed I was to have my amazing stepdaughter in my life.
 I realized how blessed they both were to have me in their lives as well.

 My bitterness began to fade.

 As I stand here today, nearing the one-year anniversary of the day my wife passed away in an unexpectedly beautiful, yet obviously tragic moment, I can say I have changed.